abdjiber/abdjiber.github.io/_pages/research.md

 Grants and Scholarships
 ------
-My research has been supported by competitive grants and scholarships applications.
-For my Ph.D. thesis, I received three years funding of a total amount of 105 000 EUR from the French National Research Agency.
-For the postdoctoral fellowship at the Simon Fraser University, I received two years funding of CAD 120 000 from Mitacs.
+Competitive grant and scholarship applications have aided my studies.
+The French National Research Agency provided me with three years of support for my Ph.D. thesis, totaling 105 000 EUR.
+Mitacs provided me with CAD 120 000 for a two-year postdoctoral fellowship at Simon Fraser University.